espritoxyz/tool/docs/modes/error-detection-tests-generation-mode.md

 }
 ```

-For more examples containing erroneous places, take a look at the [manually written contracts](../tsa-core/src/test/resources/).
+For more examples containing erroneous places, take a look at the directory in [the repository with manually written contracts](https://github.com/espritoxyz/tsa/tree/master/tsa-core/src/test/resources).
-Feel free to run TSA by yourself for these contracts or consider [tests for them](../../tsa-core/src/test/kotlin/org/ton/examples).
+Feel free to run TSA by yourself for these contracts or consider [tests for them](https://github.com/espritoxyz/tsa/tree/master/tsa-core/src/test/kotlin/org/ton/examples).

 ## Test Generation